What is a malaria test?

 There are no major risks associated with malaria tests.
 Having a blood test may cause you some discomfort or bruising where the needle was inserted, but most symptoms will go away soon.

-What does the results imply?
+What do the results imply?

 If your findings are negative but you still have malaria symptoms, you should be tested again.
 The amount of malarial parasites might fluctuate.
 As a result, your healthcare provider may prescribe blood smears every 12-24 hours for two to three days.
 It is critical to determine whether you have malaria so that you can be treated as soon as possible.
 If your findings are positive, your doctor will prescribe medications to treat the illness.
 The sort of medication you receive will be determined by your age, the severity of your malaria symptoms, and if you are pregnant.
 Most instances of malaria can be cured if treated early.